 It can become all too easy to fall into a trap of negative routines or unhealthy habits that can contribute to that lull in your life where you just don’t feel like doing much at all.

-So considering the facts that this feeling is normal, and in working to identify the root cause of being stuck, you should start evaluating how you utilize your time.
+In working to identify the root cause of being stuck, you should start evaluating how you utilize your time.

 For this reason, it is important to analyze your time usage.
 Create a budget for your time in the same way that you should have a budget for your finances.